 Benchmarks are particularly useful for understanding large numbers since it is usually impossible to recognize these quantities globally or grasp them by counting.
 Students need to get a sense of them by comparing them with a benchmark.
 For example, the school just received 50 000 sheets of paper for photocopying.
 Should the custodian ask for help carrying them?
 In order for students to truly understand the situation and the quantity involved, they need to create a mental image of what 50 000 sheets of paper might represent.
 Using a package of 500 sheets as a guide, students can imagine this quantity and think proportionally to deduce that 2 packages contain 1000 sheets.
 Therefore, 50 000 sheets would be 100 packages.
 Students can even recognize that 100 packages are equivalent to 10 boxes of paper.
 The mental representation of the space occupied by these 50 000 sheets then becomes possible.
 Then, the answer to the original question of whether the custodian should ask for help in carrying the sheets can be debated with full knowledge of the situation.

-Students need to develop their own benchmarks to facilitate their use while paying attention to the context and numbers being dealt with.
+Students should develop their own personalized benchmarks, paying attention to the context and numbers being dealt with.
 There is no list of benchmarks.
 They are personal and come from the experiences of each individual.
 However, real-life situations provide teachers with ample opportunities to draw their students' attention to the quantity and creation of benchmarks.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 33-35.

-The terms "rounding" and "estimation" are often incorrectly used interchangeably.
-The fundamental difference between these 2 concepts lies in the origin of the number.
-The estimation comes from the relationship between an unknown quantity and prior knowledge, usually in the form of benchmarks.
-Rounding, on the other hand, comes from the relationship between a known number (precise or approximate) and its relative proximity to other numbers.
-Generally, estimations and rounding are used to paint a picture of the quantity in question and to convey a sense of the size of the quantity.
-The following table, which discusses the example of the price of a car, demonstrates this distinction.
+The terms "estimating" and "rounding" are often, and incorrectly, used interchangeably.
+The fundamental difference between these two concepts lies how the number is determined.
+Estimating uses the relationship between an unknown quantity and prior knowledge, usually in the form of benchmarks.
+Rounding, on the other hand, uses the relationship between a known number (precise or approximate) and its relative proximity to other numbers.
+Generally, estimating and rounding are used to visualize the quantity in question and to get a sense of the size of the quantity.
+The following table demonstrates this distinction.

 Skill: Representing Whole Numbers Up to 100 000